johnmiddleton12/cc_builder/README.md

 ### Notes / To-do

+- `.nbt` is a space-inefficient file format for structures - more popular is Litematica's `.litematic` or WorldEdit's `.schematic` - however, for this use case, it's effective to convert the `.nbt` into JSON which can be easily parsed.
+The conversion from `.litematic` or `.schematic` can be done within the Litematica GUI as shown [here](https://github.com/maruohon/litematica/issues/577).
 - Fuel is essentially infinite in practice, however fuel algo needs testing when paired with event of running out of blocks - currently, fuel routes are only calculated per layer, which is incorrect, the fuel needs to be updated after a layer traversal, can be accomplished by keeping track of used fuel in path generation
 - Extend ***2D optimization*** - shortest path is not necessarily taken currently, islands is simplest example
 - Add ***3D optimization*** - right now, shortest path is only computed by layer - complications include turtle getting trapped if shortest path takes it up and around, for example